GantMan/PackingPeanut/README.md

 # PackingPeanut

-iOS has BubbleWrap for App Persistence : Android has **PackingPeanut**
+iOS has [BubbleWrap](https://github.com/rubymotion/BubbleWrap) for App Persistence : Android has **PackingPeanut**

+There is a sedulous effort to make this syntax fit BubbleWrap's as much as possible, but differences simply exist, either for good, technical, or sometimes diabolical reasons.

 ## Installation